-The SERA Hall of Fame was established at the suggestion of long-time SERA member Byrle Stockstill, for the purpose of recognizing individuals who have made lasting contributions to the Southern Enduro Riders Association and the sport of off-road motorcycle competition who otherwise might never know the level of appreciation felt by those who are aware of those contributions and wht they meant to generations of off-road racers and riders in the south.
+The SERA Hall of Fame was established in 2011 at the suggestion of long-time SERA member Byrle Stockstill, for the purpose of recognizing individuals who have made lasting contributions to the Southern Enduro Riders Association and the sport of off-road motorcycle competition who otherwise might never know the level of appreciation felt by those who are aware of those contributions and what they meant to generations of off-road racers and riders in the south.

 2017 Inductees in the SERA Hall of Fame!